omsf/joint-demo/script.md

 OpenFF has a prototype post-translational modification workflow, enabled by new science and infrastructure, which enables simulating these systems with a modest amount of prep.

-Let's say we have a flourescent dye somewhere on our protein.
-We can load our dye molecule like any other small molecule and have a look.
+Let's say we have a flourescent dye tagged to our protein.
+We can load our dye as a standalone molecule like any other small molecule and have a look.
 This molecule has has a maleimide group which can take part in a click reaction with the thiol on a cysteine residue.

+_run 2-D dye cell_

 That reaction can be written up in SMARTS and visualized with RDKit.

+_run RDKit reaction cell_

 We're ultimately going to load this system as a PDB file through OpenFF Pablo, a new tool being developed for better PDB interoperability throughout OpenFF infrastructure.
-A core feature is the ability to create custom residue definitions, which can be defined in a few ways.
-In this case, it's easiest to define it from an OpenFF molecule.
+A core feature of Pablo is support for custom residue definitions.
+These can be defined in a few ways and in this case, it's easiest to make one from an OpenFF molecule.
 We want the residue to represent the cysteine modified with the dye, so we need to get that into a single-molecule representation.
 We have a function `react` which wraps RDKit to do this, the details of which are available in the source Python file.
 It does just what you'd expect - take two reactant molecules and return the result.
-One added wrinkle is the need to correct atom names, which we have encoded here.
+We also have to modify atom names for reasons that are elaborated in the full workflow.
 We can run this "reaction" and look at the resulting molecule.

 That's just about all the set up we need to do.
 The last step is creating our residue definition from this molecule and